buggyrace/buggy-race-about/docs/static-content/tech-notes.md

 The **tech notes** provide supporting and explanatory material about some of the technology and tasks.

+{: .demo}
+See the [tech notes]({{site.content.demo_url}}/tech-notes) that are published as supporting material on your race server.

 {: .note}
 **You cannot edit the tech notes** because they are produced as static content (HTML pages) from files in the source code repo.
 If you want to change or customise them, you can extract them and host them yourself (for example, as GitHub Pages).
+The config setting `TECH_NOTES_EXTERNAL_URL` lets you specify where they are.

 {: .screenshot}